JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 In the tutorial we:
  - created an Android application in Android Studio
- - created an iPhone application in Xcode
+ - created an iOS application in Xcode
  - added Kotlin multiplatform sub-project
    - with shared Kotlin code
    - compiled it to Android Jar